Why should you carefully dispose of surplus pesticides and empty containers?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-Careful disposal of surplus pesticides and empty containers is crucial for several interrelated reasons.
+Careful disposal of surplus pesticides and empty containers is critical for several interconnected reasons.

 Subscribe